 Clients successfully completing the scheme will be allowed to keep the bicycle.

 Who?
-Those who travel a medium distance on a suitable route, mobile carers or others travelling shorter distances frequently or shorter distances where bicycle travel is difficult e.g. for health reasons.
+Those who travel a medium distance on a suitable route, mobile carers or others travelling shorter distances frequently or shorter distances where bicycle travel or walking is difficult e.g. for health reasons.

 What?
 An electric bike is a battery assisted pedal cycle.
 This helps you to travel faster, further and on hilly routes as cycling takes a lot less effort.
 Electric bikes have many of the advantages of mopeds without the fuel costs.
 Bikes are set up, supplied with safety helmet, high viz vest, lights, panniers and lock and can be delivered to you.
 We can help you plan your route and provide training.